rcaelers/workrave-website/content/en/download/unix.md

 weight: 0
 ---
-The recommended way of installing Workrave on Linux or a Unix-Linux distribution is by using the offcial package of the distribution, if available.
+The recommended way of installing Workrave on Linux or a Unix-Linux distribution is by using the official package of the distribution, if available.

 ## [Debian](https://www.debian.org/)